Travis High School: History

 Travis High School is named after Texas pioneer William B. Travis.
 The campus opened on August 21, 2006 and received its dedication on October 15 of the same year.
 The opening of Travis relieved Austin High School and George Bush High School, with grades 9 and 10 immediately zoned to Travis, and grades 11 to 12 continuing to go to Austin with a phaseout of one grade per year.
 It became Fort Bend ISD's tenth high school.

 In January 2022, more than 200 students at the school signed a petition urging FBISD to close schools in response to rising COVID-19 cases.

 In the 2022-2023 school year, district administrators proposed new attendance boundaries to combat overcrowding at the school of more than 3,000 students.
 The plans include zoning all students from New Territory (which is currently split between Travis and Austin) to only Austin High School, and possibly transferring the two academies the school hosts to another high school in the district such as Kempner High School.
 The change was approved in February 2023.

-The school's student council is known for bringing dogs in for stress relief dogs prior to exam week.
+The school's student council is known for bringing dogs in for stress relief prior to exam week.

 Campus

 Travis is located on Harlem Road, off Grand Parkway/SH 99 and surrounded by the Harvest Green neighborhood, a master-planned community by Johnson Development.
 Directly to the north across Harvest Corner Drive are a number of commercial shops, including Subway and Kung Fu Tea.
 Additional shops are to the east across Harlem, including an Exxon.

-The south half of the campus property contains many athletic facilities, including a turfed football field and track, a baseball field, a softball field, three practice fields, and 8 tennis courts, along with a fieldhouse.
+The south half of the campus property contains many athletic facilities, including a turfed football field and track, a baseball field, a softball field, three practice fields, and eight tennis courts, along with a fieldhouse.

 Athletics

 Travis, as well as all other high schools in the district, have teams represented in every UIL sport except for wrestling.
 In the 2012-2013 school year, Travis was the UIL 5A basketball state champion.

+The school contains a competitive Marine Corps JROTC Program, containing Armed and Unarmed Drill teams.
+Their honor guard has been featured in many events, like Houston Dynamo games.